ROCKFlows/experiments-public/sourceCode/PatternWorkflow/readme.md

 - the final & says to execute the process in background, so your terminal will not be blocked during the execution of the program

+##Input of the Program

+The dataset folders treated by the analysePattern project, which contains the files Final-Analysis-4Folds.xlsx and Final-Analysis-10Folds.xlsx

 ##Output of the Program